FORGEAR/GitHub-README-Showcase/README.md

 ### 06. Submit your pull request

 Before submitting your pull request, please make sure that you have added a comment to the top of the README file explaining why you are contributing the file.
+This will help us to understand your contribution better.
 Once you have created your pull request, you can submit it by clicking the "Create pull request" button.

 ![Hacktoberfest 2023](./img/08.png)